-/\\ this is a comment to be included in the extracted documentation \/

-$/\!/$ this comment will not be extracted by Doxygen
+''' / this is a comment to be included in the extracted documentation / // this comment will not be extracted by Doxygen '''

 Doxygen style comments should be written before the class declaration, the member function declaration, or data member declaration whenever the function of these items is not immediately obvious from their declarations.
 It is mandatory that all class declarations be immediately preceded by a Doxygen style comment block.
+This class comment block should contain an overview of the class.
 The first sentence of a comment block will be used for short overviews.
-The complete text is displayed in the long description of the class or member.